codethechange/guides/guide_kademlia.rst

 sufficiently populated.
 In addition, all computers that are being queried by :math:`j` will become aware of :math:`j` in the process and thus will have the opportunity to insert :math:`j` into their own :math:`k`-buckets if their corresponding bucket is not already full.

-Finally, whenever a computer *current* learns of a new computer :math:`c`, current can also check if :math:`c` is closer to any keys currently stored on current are actually closer to :math:`c`.
-If that is the case, it can issue PUT requests to :math:`c`for those keys. fThis will allow keys to be automatically moved to new but closer computers.
+Finally, whenever a computer *current* learns of a new computer :math:`c`, current can also check if any of the keys it stores are actually closer to :math:`c`.
+If that is the case, it can issue PUT requests to :math:`c` for those keys.
+This will allow keys to be automatically moved to new but closer computers.

 =========================================
 Walkthrough of a Kademlia Network Genesis